martincostello/blog/source/2024-09-09-whats-new-for-openapi-with-dotnet-9.html.md

 well for many years, recently both libraries have seen a decline in maintenance and updates.
 This has led to a lag in the ability for new features of the framework to be leveraged and/or supported in these libraries with each new release.

-While Swashbuckle has had a bit of a resurgence in 2024 with the [announcement of new maintainers for the project][swashbuckle-maintainers]
-(I'm one of them 👋) and now has first-class support for .NET 8, it is still an open source project that is provided for free and maintained by volunteers in their spare time.
+While Swashbuckle has had a bit of a resurgence in 2024 with the [announcement of new maintainers for the project][swashbuckle-maintainers], of which I'm one 👋, and now has first-class support for .NET 8, it is still an open source project that is provided for free and maintained by volunteers in their spare time.
 With these constraints, it's difficult to keep up with the pace of change in the .NET ecosystem with a new major release every year.
 By contrast, the ASP.NET team at Microsoft are paid to work on the framework full-time, so can dedicate time to ensure that the libraries they provide are kept